Modular abelian varieties over number fields: Strongly modular abelian varieties

 where the notation is the same as in the first part of the proof.
 On the other hand,

 where the $C_i$ are division algebras.
 But \eqref{eq:3} forces $r_i=1$ and $C_i\simeq E_i$ for each $i$. \end{proof}

-Now we state our main result, which gives a characterization of strong modularity:
+Now we state our main result, giving a characterization of strong modularity.

-\begin{theorem}[Main theorem] Let $K$ be a Galois number field and let $B/K$ be a $K$-simple abelian variety.
-Then $B$ is strongly modular over $K$ if, and only if, it is a $K$-building block, the extension $K/\Q$ is abelian, and $[c_{B/K}]\in\Ext(K/\Q,E^*)$. \end{theorem}
+\begin{theorem} Let $K$ be a Galois number field and let $B/K$ be a $K$-simple abelian variety.
+Then $B$ is strongly modular over $K$ if and only if it is a $K$-building block, the extension $K/\Q$ is abelian, and $[c_{B/K}]$ belongs to the subgroup $\Ext(G,E^*)\subseteq H^2(G,E^*)$ consisting of symmetric cocycle classes. \end{theorem}

-\begin{proof} By corollary \ref{corollary-necessity-of-K-bb} being a $K$-building block is a necessary condition, and in that case the previous lemma says that being strongly modular is equivalent to the fact that the algebra $E^{c_{B/K}}[G]$ is commutative.
-A twisted group algebra $E^c[G]$ is commutative if, and only if, the group $G$ is abelian and the cocycle $c$ is symmetric, i.e., its class belongs to the subgroup $\Ext(G,E^*)\subseteq H^2(G,E^*)$ consisting of symmetric cocycle classes. \end{proof}
+\begin{proof} By Corollary \ref{corollary-necessity-of-K-bb} being a $K$-building block is a necessary condition, and in that case the previous lemma says that being strongly modular is equivalent to the fact that the algebra $E^{c_{B/K}}[G]$ is commutative.
+A twisted group algebra $E^c[G]$ is commutative if and only if the group $G$ is abelian and the cocycle $c$ is symmetric. \end{proof}